What is NRCEC all about?

 - foster discussion of research priorities, gaps, and needs.

 ACF programs support the social and economic well-being of families, children, individuals, and communities.
 This includes investments in early childhood programs that promote economic security, health and safety, and positive developmental trajectories for vulnerable young children and their families.
 Federal, state, and local governments make substantial investments to deliver high quality programs to young children and their families, and there is a robust and growing body of research to inform those investments.
-However, many questions remain about how government programs can most effectively and efficiently support the well-being of young children and their families, particularly children and families from underserved communities and populations that have been systematically marginalized.
+However, many questions remain about how government programs can most effectively and efficiently support the well-being of young children and their families.

 Research presented at NRCEC 2024 addressed these knowledge gaps across programs serving young children and their families.
 NRCEC 2024 presented the latest research and its implications for policy and practice surrounding Head Start, Early Head Start, child care, home visiting, child welfare, special education, pre-kindergarten, early elementary, and other early childhood programs.